kevmcgowan/password-generator/README.md

 ## Instructions

 The following images shows the web application's appearance and functionality:
+## Click the Generate Password button to start.
 ![password generator demo](/assets/PG_01.png)
-## Select the length of the password required, from 10 - 64 characters
+## Enter the length of the password required, from 10 - 64 characters.
 ![Select the length of the password required, from 10 - 64 characters](/assets/PG_02.png)
-## Select OK if you want Special characters in your password otherwise click cancel
+## Click OK if you want Special characters in your password otherwise click cancel.
 ![Select OK if you want Special characters in your password othwise click cancel](/assets/PG_03.png)
-## Select OK if you want NUMERIC characters in your password otherwise click cancel
+## Click OK if you want NUMERIC characters in your password otherwise click cancel.
 ![Select OK if you want numeric characters in your password othwise click cancel](/assets/PG_04.png)
-## Select OK if you want LOWER CASE characters in your password otherwise click cancel
+## Click OK if you want LOWER CASE characters in your password otherwise click cancel.
 ![Select OK if you want Lower Case characters in your password othwise click cancel](/assets/PG_05.png)
-## Select OK if you want SUPPER CASE characters in your password otherwise click cancel
+## Click OK if you want UPPER CASE characters in your password otherwise click cancel.
 ![Select OK if you want Upper Case characters in your password othwise click cancel](/assets/PG_06.png)
-## Pssword Generated
+## Password Generated.
 ![Password Generated](/assets/PG_07.png)